Sullom Voe Terminal: Sullom Voe power station

 The gas turbine power station provides electricity for around 43% of the Shetland Islands (since the early 1990s) and the other half comes from the (fuel oil-powered) Lerwick Power Station situated at Gremista.
 Shetland requires about 50 MWe in the winter.
 From May 2004 to May 2014 it was operated by the Finnish company Fortum; previous to that it was operated by BP.
 Since May 2014 it has been operated by Cofely Limited, a GDF SUEZ company.
 The 100 MWe plant has four 25 MW General Electric Frame 5 gas turbines and is part of a CHP system being built in the late 1970s.
 The actual power output from the plant is around 80 MWe as each turbine runs at about 18 MW.
 When the oil terminal was at the height of its production, 70 MWe would be used from five gas turbines by the plant, but less is needed now.
 It employs around twenty people.

 Shetland Gas Plant

-Sullom Voe is directly neighboured by the TotalEnergies operated gas facility Shetland Gas Plant, completed in 2014.
+Sullom Voe is adjacent to the TotalEnergies operated gas facility Shetland Gas Plant, completed in 2014.